RHEUMATOLOGY & METABOLIC MEDICINE

 Funded by RJAH Hospital Charitable Fund

 The aim of the PARIS study is to find potential biomarkers in blood of patients with PsA to predict response to TNFi.
 The study also aims to analyse blood from patients with rheumatoid arthritis (RA) to validate, or not, the potential biomarkers in different type of arthritis.
-A validated biomarker for TNFi response could help clinicians choose a more appropriate treatment in first instance and would improve patients’ quality of life faster.
+A validated biomarker for TNFi response could help clinicians choose a more appropriate treatment in first instance and would improve patients’ quality of life quicker.

 We identified several potential biomarkers, including immune cells and proteins involved in inflammatory responses and immune system activation.
+Proteomics analysis highlighted key pathways involved in treatment response: complement system, MMPs, alarmins, and stress response proteins (Figure 2).

 Figure 1.
 Joint infiltration by immune cells secreting pro-inflammatory cytokines lead to inflammation, swelling and stiffness.